 Atractylodes Macrocephala (also spelled Atractylodis) is known in Chinese herbal medicine as Bai Zhu.
-Baizhu has traditionally been used as an important ingredient of several Chinese herbal medicines, which have been used for abdominal pain and gastroenterological diseases for thousands of years.
+Baizhu has traditionally been used as an important ingredient in several Chinese herbal medicines which have been used for abdominal pain and gastroenterological diseases for thousands of years.
+For a list of other herbs, research, and their practical interpretation by herbal expert Ray Sahelian, M.D.

-Atractylodes Macrocephala Research Update
+Atractylodes Macrocephala Research, leukemia

 Reactive oxygen species mediation of Baizhu-induced apoptosis in human